SlimeKnights/slimeknights.github.io/docs/json/recipes/worktable.md

 ---
 layout: page
 title: Worktable Recipes
----
-This page covers the format for all modifier worktable recipes.
+description: This page covers the format for all Tinkers' Construct modifier worktable recipes.
 Modifier worktable recipes take a tool, 1-2 input items, and a selection of a modifier to apply a modification to a tool; typically modifying a modifier.
 In addition, each recipe has a title and a description used for display in the worktable and in JEI.
 Modifier worktable recipes tend to be highly specialized, as a result the recipe formats are mostly useful for changing the inputs to a recipe.
 Defining new custom behavior typically requires writing additional Java.
+---
+{{page.description}}

 {% include toc.html %}